 and open the file.

-This script uses OnTriggerEnter2D()
+This script uses the OnTriggerEnter2D()

 Collider2D

-touches our object’s trigger area.
+enters this object’s trigger area.
+Our falling

 using UnityEngine;